 Where you feel that little progress is being made on either side, the investigation has been lengthy with no end in sight, and the threat of a tax tribunal is looming, mediation or alternative dispute resolution may be the answer.

-Even where you finally pay more than you are happy with, mediation will likely bring a speedier end to the investigation.
+Even when you finally pay more than you are happy with, mediation will likely bring a speedier end to the investigation.

 Learn from the investigation